yahoo/YMCache/README.md

 The above rules allow for multiple readers, but a single writer.
 A nice result of this approach is that reads are serialized with respect to writes, enforcing a sensible order: you may read with the confidence that the expected data has been fully written.

-### Single vs Bulks Reads & Writes

-YMCache provides support for both single-value reads/writes, and efficient multi-value reads/writes.
-Bulk reads and writes follow the [Parallel Access](#ParallelAccess) rules, but count as a single operation.

 ### Features

-- Persistence: save/load a cache from disk once, or at intervals
+- **Persistence**: save/load a cache from disk once, or at a defined interval
-- Eviction: handle low memory situations in-band, using whatever logic suits your needs
+- **Eviction**: handle low memory situations in-band, using whatever logic suits your needs
-- Serialization: support for arbitrary model transformations comes for free.
-You can use Mantle, NSJSONSerialization or any serialization format you can think up!
+- **Serialization**: arbitrary model transformations comes for free.
+You can use Mantle, straight NSJSONSerialization or any other format you can think up!
-- Bulk operations: efficient multi-value reads/writes.
+- **Bulk operations**: efficient multi-value reads/writes.
 (Bulk operations follow the [Parallel Access](#ParallelAccess) rules, but count as a single operation)

 ## SETUP